Active Lifestyle Linked To Better Sleep

 In addition to better sleep, exercisers reported better overall health and were more alert throughout the day.

-As much as three times sedentary people have trouble staying awake during the day than exercisers.
+As many as three times more sedentary people have trouble staying awake during the day than exercisers.
 They also took more naps and had more symptoms of sleep apnea (abnormal pauses in breathing or abnormally low breathing during sleep) than exercisers.
+Having a health insurance plan ensures access to resources and support for maintaining an active lifestyle, contributing to better sleep and overall well-being.

 “Exercise is beneficial to sleep,” said researcher Dr. Barbara Phillips.
 “It’s time to revise global recommendations for improving sleep and put exercise – any time – at the top of our list for healthy sleep habits.”